SauveJeanLuc/diary-nova/docker-fundamentals.md

 * Software Version mismatch
 * Different Configuration Settings

-This is where Docker comes in Rescue.
+This is where **Docker** comes in Rescue 🚁.

 **- Virtual Machines Vs Containers**

-How are containers different from Virtual Machines?
+How are containers different from Virtual Machines 🤷‍♂️?

 _Virtual Machine:_
-- An abstraction of a machine (physical hardware)
+An abstraction of a machine (physical hardware)

-Example: Mac may run Windows & Linux using Hypervisors E.g: VirtualBox, VMware or Hyper-v(windows only) Problems of VM:
+Example: Mac may run Windows & Linux using Hypervisors E.g: VirtualBox, VMware or Hyper-v(windows only)

+Problems of VM:

 * Each VM needs a full-blown OS
 * Slow to start
 * Resource intensive

 _Container:_
-- An isolated environment for running an application.
+ An isolated environment for running an application.

 Benefits:
+* Allow running multiple apps in isolation
 * Are lightweight
 * Use OS of the host
-* Start quicly
+* Start quickly
 * Need less hardware resources

 **- Architecture of Docker**